AparnaJoshi007/explained/content/2020-05-09-javascript-objects.md

 ## Shallow Copying v/s Deep copying

 In one of the earlier examples, we saw that the objects can be copied from one variable to another.
 However, this copy exists only by reference.
 Physically there won't be two different copies in the variables.
-There are two more ways of copying objects in order to avoid this reference during copying.
+There are two more ways of copying objects to avoid this reference during copying.

 1. **Shallow Copying**: Using `Object.assign`, shallow copying can be implemented when we only want the outermost level to be copied by value.
 Objects can be nested, and these nested values will still be stored through the reference.